-VPD 131 Dance for Non-Majors
+VPD 131 Dance for Non Majors

-The purpose of Dance for Non-Majors is to provide the student with an introduction to, or review of, the technique and vocabulary of two or more genres of dance.
+VPD 131 Dance for Non-Majors Three Credit Hours The purpose of Dance for Non-Majors is to provide the student with an introduction to, or review of, the technique and vocabulary of two or more genres of dance.
 This course satisfies the Visual, Performing, and Physical Arts Pillar.
-There are no prerequisites for this introductory course.
-Students will be required to follow a dress code, dress properly, and physically participate in class daily.
+There are no prequisites for this introductory course.
+Students will be required to follow a dress properly, and physically participate in class daily.
 The course may also include written work.